 Membership is corporate (in other words AAGE memberships are sponsored and retained by the organisation).
 Each organisation nominates a Key Member Representative, who should be in a position to represent their organisation's view on graduate recruitment and development.
 These nominated Member Representatives are then eligible to receive the numerous benefits as outlined below.
 Additional Representatives from the same organisation are then able to join for a nominal fee.
 Many organisations choose to join up additional members from a variety of states across Australia, allowing their teams to access and benefit from the national AAGE network.

-Currently the AAGE has over 1,000 members representing around 420 different organisations (around 300 of which are Full Members/employer member organisations).
+Currently the AAGE has over 1,400 individual members representing over 600 different organisations (over 450 of which are Full Members/employer member organisations).

 Member Representatives receive many benefits:

 The AAGE provides members with regular opportunities to connect with employers, universities, suppliers, industry associations, student societies and candidates.

 The annual AAGE Conference focuses on the professional development of our members, and addresses key graduate recruitment issues, such as the 'how to of graduate recruitment', the latest industry innovations and the big issues facing graduate recruiters today.
 Member representatives are entitled to discounted delegate rates, saving up to $200 on the conference registration fee.

 AAGE workshops are usually held 5 to 6 times a year and are complimentary for Member Representatives.
 Non members can also attend these events for a fee.
 Chosen themes are a direct response to current industry trends and issues, but regardless of theme or format, the focus remains on knowledge sharing and networking.
 Regular feedback from members highlights the invaluable opportunity of expanding one's network and sharing experiences with others in the graduate recruitment industry.